-There are several reasons why you might seriously consider an unplugged ceremony or even an unplugged wedding that may help to create the perfect stress-free day.
+There are several reasons why you might consider an unplugged ceremony or even an unplugged wedding that may help to create the perfect stress-free day.
 Here are some facts to consider.

 You've hired a professional Videographer and Photographer for a reason